cloudfoundry/loggregator-api/README.md

 #### ValueMetric

-One or more *ValueMetric* envelopes are dervied from a v2 *Gauge* envelope.
+One or more *ValueMetric* envelopes are derived from a v2 *Gauge* envelope.
 Each metric key/value in a *Gauge* envelope will become a single *ValueMetric* envelope.